W3-83798/Society-Management/README.md

 # Society-Management
 <b>Introduction -</b>

-Hii all, my name is Shriyash Thakare, As our PG Project we have selected topic of "Society Management System".
+Hii all, my name is Nikita Mudaliar, As our PG Project we have selected topic of "Society Management System".

 <b>Project Objective -</b>